onesoft-sudo/invention-docs/docs/core/application_and_entry_points.md

 You can register or configure your application services in those methods.
 There are already some Initializers present on your application, but you can create your own if you need.

+After that, when the `run()` method is called, it simply calls `Router::resolve()` method, which takes some info from the request and returns the output based on those info.
+And finally, the output is printed to the client's browser.